 Students in Hebrew class function in a Hebrew environment and work to develop their ability to communicate in three modes: interpretive, presentational and interpersonal.
 In class and on assignments they participate in activities that engage the language skills of reading, writing, speaking and listening.
 The materials used in class are vivid and attractive representations of Israeli culture, including videos, advertisements, articles, stories, skits, songs, and books.
-Some of those materials are produced specifically for Hebrew learners while more and more that we will use are designed for native Hebrew speakers.
+Some of those materials are created specifically for Hebrew learners, such as the online curricular program lvrit BeClick, produced by the Israeli Center for Educational Technology (CET).
+Heritage speakers supplement their learning with the Ofek program also produced by CET.
+At the same time, we are increasing our use of materials designed for native Hebrew speakers which exemplify the most authentic form of real-life communication in Hebrew.
 Students create projects and presentations while they progressively increase their vocabulary, communication and grammatical skills while also developing thinking, learning and life skills.
+Teachers speak almost exclusively in Hebrew during class, and students are expected to answer in Hebrew as well.
+All assignments must be completed in Hebrew unless otherwise instructed.

-What are students learning?
+What are students learning in Hebrew?

 Kitah Gimel students continue to strengthen their abilities to connect with classmates and other Hebrew speakers and learners.
 Topics of study include mostly the immediate surroundings and activities of a third grade student, and expand to include a bit more of the outside world.
 It is our goal that by the end of the year most students reach the "Novice-Mid" to "Novice-High" levels of proficiency in reading, writing, listening and speaking on the language proficiency scale established by the American Council on the Teaching of Foreign Languages.
 At these levels students can understand, and write or say, words, phrases and sentences learned in the topics listed above.
 They may start to ask questions and to create original expressions that combine and manipulate those words and phrases.
-They may also be starting to learn basic grammatical rules but do not yet apply them consistently.
+They may also be starting to learn basic grammatical rules but do not yet apply them consistently